cap1tan/wafermap/README.md

 * Edge-exclusion and grids with optional margin.
 * Hover-able points, vectors and images.
 * Tooltips with embeddable images.
+* Individual labels and colors for each die.
+* Toggle layers on/off individually.
 * Export zoom-able maps to HTML.
-* Toggle layers on/off individually.
 * Export PNG images with selenium

 ## Examples

-- See the full dynamic map [here](https://cap1tan.github.io/wafermap/)!
+- See the full dynamic maps [here](https://cap1tan.github.io/wafermap/)!

 - Static png image, just to get a taste: